Teach English in Vietnam

-Yes, free internet access is provided for all participants in schools.
 WiFi is widely accessible in Vietnam, although Vietnam does block certain websites.

 What will my duties be during my contract?

 The following are the key duties expected of you.
 These will vary slightly between schools, participants and programs.
-Classroom duties as a teacher intern include:
+Classroom duties as a teacher include:

 - Classroom administration (such as taking attendance, marking homework, reporting grades etc.)

-- Preparation of teaching materials and lessons.
+- Preparation of teaching materials and lesson plans

-- Attending meetings as required.
+- Attending meetings as required

 - Participation in after-school activities and cultural events.